-Keeping to a healthy weight and maintaining a balanced diet can help reduce the risk of developing some cancers.
+Eating a healthy, balanced diet and keeping to a healthy weight can help reduce the risk of developing some cancers.

 Get all of our information about healthy eating.
 You can also order our recipe book, which has ideas for food when you’re not feeling your best.